eggheadio-projects/build-an-app-with-the-AWS-cloud-development-kit-notes/README.md

 ## Course Objective 💪

-You've probably already heard of cloud computing, `aws`, `lambda` functions, `s3` buckets, but have no idea what those things are.
+You've probably already heard of cloud computing, `aws`, `lambda` functions, `s3` buckets, but maybe have no idea what those things are.
 Good news!
 This course serve as an introduction to all of these things and more!

 You'll learn how to deploy a `cdk` template, write your first `lambda` function, initialize a new `s3` bucket to store your assets, save things in a NoSQL database called `dynamoDB`, connect a `react` application to your backend and deploy all of it to a CDN!

 By the end of the course you'll not only have a good understanding of (some of) `aws` features, you'll also have a working application deployed live on the internet.

+## AWS CDK Project

+After completing the course and absorbing all of this knowledge, the best way to solidify it is by using it!

+You can find a challenge written up for you to test your new AWS knowledge in the [Course Project](./course-project/README.md) folder.
+We've given you a scenario for you to implement a feature through AWS services.

+You'll notice that there is a [community solutions](./course-project/community-solutions.md) folder within the Course Project section.
+We encourage you to submit a PR and add your solution!

 ## Prerequisites ✅
 During this course we're going to talk quite a bit about AWS Lambda, DynamoDB and we're going to play with AWS SAM a bit.
 This is not required but I think you will get more out of the course if you take a look at those resources first (don't worry - I will be explaning those concepts during the course as well):